Article by Matthew Coppola, Client Centric

 Then by the end of the day it struck me!
 I finally realized why we always feel nervous when starting a new job.
 Its because it means change for us and moving away from what we are familiar with.
 In Psychology, we learn that the brain loves the familiar.
 When we move out of our comfort zone it can create a real shock to our brain.
 For instance, why is it that we always feel comfortable in our own bed then in someone else?
 And its for that very reason.
 So to really overcome the tensions and anxieties in starting a new job, we need to make an earnest effort to get to know our fellow colleagues and show interest in the workplace environment and culture.

-Author: Matthew Coppola, Managing Director of Client Centric.
+Author: Matthew Coppola, Client Centric.

 Client Centric – Executive Employment Solutions are a boutique employment services company specialising in executive and managerial level roles.
 We are committed to helping you succeed in your career and to do this we have the best staff on board to help you reach your goals.
 Our team are highly experienced and knowledgeable in a broad range of areas and expertise, so you get the best advice.
 We service clients all over Australia including Perth, Brisbane, Melbourne, Adelaide, Sydney and Hobart.
 We provide Resume Writing Services, Cover Letter Writing, LinkedIn Profiles, Addressing Selection Criteria’s and we also offer a Job Application Service where we apply for jobs on your behalf and all you do is wait for the call.
 Please visit our website at www.clientcentric.com.au to find out more.